gamullen/FindNextCIDRRange/README.md

 ### Terraform Build
 - 1x Resource Group
-- 1x Linux Function app on Consumption Service Plan with Dotnet 6.0 Application Stack (up to date with the v3 Azurerm provider changes in terraform)
+- 1x Linux Function app on Consumption Service Plan with Python3 Application Stack (up to date with the v3 Azurerm provider changes in terraform)
 - 1x Storage Account, Hot access tier
 - 1x Blob container with blob (anonymous access) for the URLs